 Once you’re done with all the editing and revising, ask yourself, “Is my new version more compelling or less compelling than the original version?”
 If your answer is the former, then your changes are for the better.

 Get the Second Round of Feedback

-When the book is complete, it goes back to beta readers for the second round of feedback.
-They can offer insights on what worked well for them and where they may have gotten confused, which will help you refine and improve the book to be more useful to a future wider audience.
+When the self help book is complete, it returns to beta readers for a second round of feedback.
+They can offer insights on what worked well for them and where they may have gotten confused, which will help you refine and improve the book to be more useful to a future wider and built in audience.

-After you put your book out there, you don’t want to be surprised by a lot of bad reviews, so it’s important to polish your book as much as you can before you publish it.
+After you put your self help book out there, you don’t want to be surprised by a lot of bad reviews, so it’s important to polish your book as much as you can before you publish it through traditional or self publishing.
 When you revise your book, you make it better.
 There’s no other way to look at it.